New Mexico Lottery

 Which lottery games are available in New Mexico?

-Where are the proceeds from the New Mexico Lottery allocated?
+Where are the winnings from the New Mexico Lottery distributed?